MeeFoundation/my-signals-website/src/content/sections/integration.md

 ---
 enable: true
 title: ""
-description: My Signals lets people signal their intent, just by browsing or using apps.
+description: MySignals lets people signal their intent, just by browsing or using apps.

 button:
   enable: true